robertmuth/Cwerg/Docs/intro.md

-While primarily developed for the Cwerg Language, the Cwerg backend is suitable for any new (C-like) programming language implementations that want to avoid heavy dependencies like [LLVM](https://llvm.org).
+While primarily developed for the Cwerg Language, the Cwerg backend is suitable for any new (C-like) programming language implementation that wants to avoid heavy dependencies like [LLVM](https://llvm.org).
 It has no dependencies and can directly generate ELF executables for Arm32, Arm64 and X86-64 ISAs.